pruett/ruby-patterns/patterns/template_method.md

 Template Method Pattern
 =======================

-The *Template Method Pattern* is an [inheritance](/concepts/inheritance-vs-composition.md#inheritance)-based approach, where a set of methods are defined within a superclass, with the intention of being overwritten by a subclass.
+The *Template Method Pattern* is an [inheritance](/concepts/inheritance-vs-composition.md#inheritance)-based approach, where a **superclass** defines a set of instructions that are to be executed independently by a **subclass**.
+The subclass is responsible for tailoring the implementation details to its specific use case.

-## When to use it?

-Use the *Template Method Pattern* when defining a common, repeatable set of instructions that need variability between implementations.

 ```ruby
 class Template